swent-group10/mvp-prd/template/6-non_functional_requirements.md

 #### User Acquisition Strategy

-- **Freemium Model**: Implement a freemium model to attract a broad user base, allowing them to use basic features for free while offering premium features for a subscription fee.
+- **Freemium Model**: Implement a freemium model to attract a broad user base, allowing them to try basic features for free while offering premium features for a subscription fee.
 This approach lowers the barrier to entry and encourages users to upgrade for additional benefits.
 The model is structured as follows:
   - **Basic Plan**: Free access to basic features such as meal tracking, recipe search, and community contributions.
   - **Premium Plan**: Paid subscription offering advanced features such as meal recognition from a picture, personalized meal recommendations, and exclusive content.